-The Department of Health’s Vector Control & Environmental Services division investigates complaints of unsanitary conditions in homes and apartments per the Allen County Code Title 10 Article 12, Public Health Hazards.
+The Department of Health’s Environmental Services Division – Vector Control & Healthy Homes Program investigates complaints of unsanitary conditions in homes and apartments per the Allen County Code Title 10, Article 12, Public Health Hazards.
 Unsanitary conditions can include insect or rodent infestations, large amounts of animal or human waste, clutter throughout the living area, no operational utilities (heat, electricity or hot water) and/or extreme uncleanliness.

 If you would like to make a complaint regarding unsanitary conditions, please call us at (260) 449-7459.
 Be prepared to provide the address of the residence and a description of the conditions.
 We attempt to respond within 1 business day of receiving complaints.
 Complaints can be anonymous but any information provided will be considered a matter of public record.